OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/README.md

 # Libraries

 ## Introduction
-Several Libraries have been created to support the OXRS eco system with the goal to minimize the effort in writing new FW for OXRS compatible hardware.
+Several Libraries have been created to support the OXRS eco-system with the goal to minimize the effort in writing new firmware for OXRS compatible hardware.

-The diagram below shows how the libraries are connected to each other.
+The diagram below shows how the libraries relate to each other.

 ![Image Alt Text](/images/OXRS-SW-Structure.jpg)